Boquete, Panama

 When we asked expats and global nomads about their social experiences in Boquete, they replied:

 "The social scene in Boquete is vibrant and welcoming.
 There are plenty of opportunities to meet new people and make friends, whether it be through joining a local sports team, attending a weekly salsa class, or simply enjoying a beer at one of the many bars and restaurants.
 The expat community is also very active, with regular meet-ups and events taking place throughout the year.
-Boquete is a great place to make lasting connections and build a strong social network," said an expat in Boquete.
+Boquete is a great place to make lasting connections and build a strong social network," said one expat living in Boquete.

 What advice to expats in Boquete have about housing?